 The potential energy functions for the work done by gravity and by springs make analyzing many situations much easier.
-In light of this, why don't we construct potential energy functions for the work done by every different type fo force that could possibly act on an object?
+In light of this, why don't we construct potential energy functions for the work done by every different type of force that could possibly act on an object?
 Of course, one reason is that there are too many different types of forces.
 Having a potential energy function for the work done by every one of them would lead to so many potential energy functions that it would be hard to keep them all straight.

 Another, more subtle reason is that it is impossible to construct potential energy functions for certain forces.
-A potential energy function must, by definition, be a funciton.
+A potential energy function must, by definition, be a function.
 Mathematically speaking, a potential energy function of position must assign a single, specific value of potential energy to every position.
 Functions must be single-valued.
+Notice that the gravitational and elastic potential energies are single valued.
 If you specify a height off of the ground, or the deformation of the spring, the potential energy function tells you exactly how much energy the system possesses at that position, regardless of the path the object took to reach that position.